 To apply to join the VOYAGERS Health-Tech community, please click on the arrow below.

-Meet our community on our CLIMATE-TECH podcast: Listen on Spotify, Apple Podcasts, Google Podcasts, Anchor, Pocket Casts, Breaker, Radio Public, or via our RSS feed.
+During lockdowns, we created the opportunity to get to know fellow VOYAGERS on our CLIMATE-TECH podcast: Listen on Spotify, Apple Podcasts, Google Podcasts, Anchor, Pocket Casts, Breaker, Radio Public, or via our RSS feed.

 The humanitarian medical organisation Médecins Sans Frontières (MSF) is vast and decentralised – with operations in 70+ countries, 50,000 employees, and a $2B annual budget, mostly from millions of individual donors.
 Tyler Christie is helping MSF understand and cut its carbon output – not only because a crisis-response organisation needs to respond to a planetary crisis, but because it also makes good business sense.
 Tyler tells David Rowan on VOYAGERS’ Climate-Tech Journeys, the VOYAGERS community podcast, how other businesses can learn from the bottom-up, decentralised and investment-led approaches that are transforming MSF.
 Tyler is in the VOYAGERS Climate-Tech group.
 More at VOYAGERS.io